davidDHZ/davidDHZ/README.md

 ### Welcome my profile! 👋

-Hi! i'm David, i love programming languages and like html, css, python and js, all the programming languages mentioned I am learning.
+Hi! i'm David, i love programming languages and like html, css, python and js, I'm learning all the programing languages I mentioned before.

 <!--
 **davidDHZ/davidDHZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.